Fast Facts

 Turtle Nesting Season

 Or visit the famous turtle sanctuary located in Guanacaste Province, just outside of the coastal hotspot Nosara.
 It's called the Ostional Wildlife Refuge, and it was established in 1983 to protect nesting sea turtles from poachers.
-The reserve's nine miles of beach is one of the few areas in the world where a dramatic natural event called an arribada ("arrival") occurs.
-From July to December (and most frequently in September-November), thousands of female olive ridley turtles crawl up on the beach to lay their eggs.
+The reserve's nine miles (14 km) of beach is one of the few areas in the world where a dramatic natural event called an arribada ("arrival") occurs.
+From July to December (and most frequently in September to November), thousands of female olive ridley turtles crawl up on the beach to lay their eggs.
 They typically do this the night before the new moon, when the sky is darkest.

 Hacienda Pozo Azul

-Hacienda Pozo Azul, a 2,000-acre ranch just a couple of hours from San José, offers white water rafting and other adventures like horseback riding and canopy tours.
+Hacienda Pozo Azul, a 2,000-acre ranch just a couple of hours from San José, offers whitewater rafting and other adventures like horseback riding and canopy tours.
 Thrill-seekers might prefer to visit this area in the wet season, when the water levels are much higher, leading to a more exciting rafting ride.

 Read more about the perks, activities, and things to consider when visiting Costa Rica in the green season.
-And learn more about visiting Costa Rica in June, July, August, September, and October
+And learn more about visiting Costa Rica in June, July, August, September, and October.

-Season vs. Price
+Season vs Price

-It shouldn’t come as a surprise that greater bargains for flights, hotels, and activities can be found during Costa Rica’s wet months.
-While the lowest costs fall smack dab in the middle of the rainy season, travelers may still wish to arrange their itineraries in one of the sweet spots: when the country is in transition between seasons—late Fall (November) and Spring (April and May)—because those windows tend to provide the best chances of catching rain-quenched greenery, but with a lower chance of having to alter plans due to weather restrictions.
-Those willing to remain flexible and positive in their travels, knowing that trekking through rainfall means enjoying an authentic experience, will score the best pricing deals available.
-Find out more about the best time to visit Costa Rica here.
+It shouldn't come as a surprise that greater bargains for flights, hotels, and activities can be found during Costa Rica's wet months.
+While the lowest costs fall smack dab in the middle of the rainy season, travelers may still wish to arrange their itineraries in one of the sweet spots: when the country is in transition between seasons—late fall (November) and spring (April and May)—because those windows tend to provide the best chances of catching rain-quenched greenery, but with a lower chance of having to alter plans due to weather restrictions.

 Overall Experience